 You can transfer the wealth tax-free

-Money in a Roth IRA can be turned over to heirs tax-free, given that you owned it for more than five years.
-This makes it an attractive option for growing money tax-free and passing it along to loved ones without any tax penalties.
-Keep in mind, however, that the heirs will have mandatory annual withdrawals but they can stretch them out over a lifetime, giving some room for the money to continue to grow.
+Money in a Roth IRA can be turned over to heirs tax-free, as long as you owned it for more than five years.
+Keep in mind, however, that the heirs will have to abide by the restrictions on inherited IRAs, but may have some time to grow the money inside the IRA.

-Megan Gorman, a personal finance expert and founding partner of Chequers Financial Management, says consumers should contact a tax professional first before attempting a backdoor Roth on their own.
+Megan Gorman, a founding partner of Chequers Financial Management, says consumers should contact a tax professional first before attempting a backdoor Roth on their own.

 “It’s a great idea, but the aggregation rules and the rules regarding nondeductible versus deductible are complex, so it’s hard for investors who are do-it-yourself-investors to get it right,” Gorman says.
 “They are fraught with risk — if you do it wrong, you can hurt yourself tax-wise.
 Tax professionals are the ones who can really give this advice because they see the whole picture.”

 For example, you might be hit with taxes if your contribution to a traditional IRA generates earnings before you’re able to convert it into a Roth IRA.
 Those earnings are subject to tax.

 So this is a great time to call in an expert financial adviser to help with your situation.

 The backdoor Roth IRA can be a great idea for those whose income shuts them out of opening a Roth IRA the regular way.
 But you’ll want to make sure you understand the process fully so that you avoid any nasty tax surprises, and that’s why it could be helpful to hire an expert to help you navigate the process effectively.

 Note: Kelly Anne Smith contributed to a previous version of this story.